- Thank goodness for my comfy bed at the Huntting Inn, because after just two days at the Hamptons International Film Festival

 The overcast sky and intermittent raindrops did not deter the traffic, in car or on foot, in East Hampton.
 Yes, the festival was now definitely in full swing.
 My Saturday morning destination was yet another reception for the Rising Stars-U.S. and Shooting Stars-Europe Breakthrough Performer designees; these kids are probably as tired as I am.
 However, they were undoubtedly as excited as I was because the centerpiece of this reception was none other than the brilliant and beautiful actress Sharon Stone

 This brunch event was hosted at the venerable Nick & Toni's

-, along with The Palm, one of the most popular restaurants in East Hampton.
+, one of the most popular restaurants in East Hampton.
 The Breakthrough Performers arrived at about 12 noon and included Emmy Rossum

 , Emma Stone